ThompsonDanielK/AddressValidator/README.md

 # AddressValidator

 AddressValidator is a C# console application for validating address through use of an external API.
+This application reads addresses from input.csv and sends them to an external API for validation.
+The response contains a validated address, which is written to output.csv along with original address that was sent to the API.

 ## Installation